xmit-co/xmit.dev/posts/end-to-end.md

 We head to the [the admin page](https://xmit.co/admin), where we click `+ create` in the `API keys` section of our user, then `📋 copy` after a `✎ rename` to `laptop`.

-To use the key, we run `npm install` then `npx xmit set-key`, where we can paste the key then press `Enter`:
+To use the key, we run `npm install` then `npx xmit set-key`, where we paste the key then press `Enter`:

 ```
 $ npm install